GabrielTenma/dotfiles-gnm/README.md

 <br>

 ## Introduction
-<p> This is my personal collection of configuration files.
-<p> You are probably here for my gnome configuration.
-<p> The [setup section](#setup) will guide you through the installation process.
+This is my personal collection of configuration files, you are probably here for my gnome configuration, the [setup section](#setup) will guide you through the installation process.

 <br>